 In chronic infections, eggs may be recovered from the stool or from duodenal or biliary materials.
 The eggs are indistinguishable from those of Fasciolopsis buski.

 In endemic areas, eggs can also be seen in stool after ingestion of infected animal livers, which are not infective for humans, resulting in a misdiagnosis of fascioliasis.
 Thus, patients should be asked to follow a liver-free diet for several days before their stool is examined.

-Treatment of fascioliasis for patients ≥ 6 years is with 2 doses of 10 mg/kg triclabendazole given 12 hours apart, orally with food.
+Treatment of fascioliasis for patients ≥ 6 years of age is with 2 doses of 10 mg/kg triclabendazole given 12 hours apart, orally with food.
 Nitazoxanide 500 mg orally twice a day for 7 days may be effective, but the data are limited.

 Treatment failures are common with praziquantel; it is not recommended.